Passports and Citizenship

 It will be necessary to submit the following with your application:

-2) Evidence of U.S. Citizenship of the Parent(s)
+- Evidence of U.S. Citizenship of the Parent(s);

-If not previously issued one of the above:
+If your parents have not previously been issued one of the above:

 Further evidence may be required to establish that your parent was a U.S. citizen at the time of your birth if his/her claim has not been previously established.